 See also: Red Light, Blue Light

 One compound used in these early iontophoretic treatments was sulphur.
 Used with the positive electrode, sulphur solutions were employed to treat acne-prone skin or seborrhoea.
-Iontophoretic solutions used in salons today are made with a wide variety of ingredients including vitamins, minerals, collagen, elastin, amino acids, hyaluronic acid and a range of animal and plant extracts pre-prepared in a variety of forms, e.g. gels, serums, ampoules, etc. Therapists are usually provided with very little information on how they work, other than the skin condition on which they are to be applied and the polarity of the electrode to be used.
-As with many ingredients in skin creams, it is doubtful whether some of these substances could penetrate the skin, whether an electric current is used or not, let alone whether they would be effective.
+Iontophoretic solutions used in salons today are made with a wide variety of ingredients including vitamins, minerals, collagen, elastin, amino acids, hyaluronic acid and a range of animal and plant extracts.
+These come in a range of prepared packages including gels, serums and ampoules.
+Therapists are usually provided with very little information on how these work, other than the skin condition for which they apply and the polarity of the electrode to be used.
+As with many ingredients in skin creams, it is doubtful whether some of these substances could penetrate the skin, whether or not an electric current is used, let alone whether they would be effective.

 Iontophoretic treatments which required the operator to reverse the polarity of the electrode – change from negative to positive or positive to negative – are particularly dubious as the opposing polarity would reverse any effect previously generated by the opposite electrode and ions that were hitherto ‘pushed’ into the skin would now be ‘pulled’ out of it.

 The chief characteristics of the method consist in breaking up, reducing and eliminating all the impurities (waste matter, dust, toxins, crystallisations, etc.) which block up the glandular tubes. … The immediate result is—increased blood circulation and, gradually, recolouring of the epidermis.

 See also: Electrolysis

 As with iontophoresis, the negative electrode used in desincrustation can be a disk, roller or ball electrode, a full facial mask, or something as simple as a tweezer electrode encased in a pad of cotton wool soaked in conducting solution.
 Unlike iontophoresis, where specialised ampoules are needed, a simple salt solution is all that is required.
 One can be made up using the following formula: